myrtokonst/OO-Get-Swole-london-web-career-031119/README.md

 **Lifter**

-  - Get a list of all lifters

-  - Get a list of all the memberships that a specific lifter has
+  - DONE Get a list of all the memberships that a specific lifter has: ARRAY OF MEMBERSHIPS

-  - Get a list of all the gyms that a specific lifter has memberships to
+  - DONE Get a list of all the gyms that a specific lifter has memberships to: ARRAY OF GYMS

-  - Get the average lift total of all lifters
+  - DONE Get the average lift total of all lifters: AVERAGE LIFT TOTAL?

-  - Get the total cost of a specific lifter's gym memberships
+  - DONE Get the total cost of a specific lifter's gym memberships: COST OF ALL MEMBERSHIPS

-  - Given a gym and a membership cost, sign a specific lifter up for a new gym
+  - DONE Given a gym and a membership cost, sign a specific lifter up for a new gym : NEW MEMBERSHIP

 **Membership**

-  - Get a list of all memberships

 **Gym**

-  - Get a list of all gyms

-  - Get a list of all memberships at a specific gym
+  - DONE Get a list of all memberships at a specific gym: ARRAY OF MEMBERSHIPS AT GYM

-  - Get a list of all the lifters that have a membership to a specific gym
+  - DONE Get a list of all the lifters that have a membership to a specific gym: ARRAY OF LIFTERS AT GYM

-  - Get a list of the names of all lifters that have a membership to that gym
+  - DONE Get a list of the names of all lifters that have a membership to that gym: NAMES OF LIFTERS

   - Get the combined lift total of every lifter has a membership to that gym